SPL Inner Ear Atlas

 The SPL Inner Ear Atlas is an human ear based on CT stans from a experimental CT scanner.

 The SPL Ear Atlas provides important reference information for surgical planning,

 atlas, ear, inner ear, CT, flat-panel CT

-This work is funded as part of the Neuroimaging Analysis Center, grant number P41 RR013218, by the NIH’s National Center for Research Resources (NCRR) grant number P41 EB015902, by the NIH’s National Institute of Biomedical Imaging and Bioengineering (NIBIB) and the Google Faculty Research Award.
+- This work is funded as part of the Neuroimaging Analysis Center, grant number P41 RR013218, by the NIH’s National Center for Research Resources (NCRR) grant number P41 EB015902, by the NIH’s National Institute of Biomedical Imaging and Bioengineering (NIBIB) and the Google Faculty Research Award.